Back to the page

 The Certificate in Botany will run from 6 July – 1 August 2026.

-Participants requiring accommodation will be housed at Queens’ College, Cambridge, within walking distance of the Botanic Garden.
-A reduced course fee is available for those who do not require accommodation.
+Participants requiring accommodation will be housed at Queens’ College, Cambridge (subject to availability), within walking distance of the Botanic Garden.

 Applications